FedeDP/libmodule/docs/src/lifecycle.rst

 This means that when using easy API (or multicontext API), you will only have to declare a source file as a module and define needed functions. |br|

 Before any module is registered into libmodule, each module's module_pre_start() function is called. |br|
-This function can be useful to set each module pre-starting state: this may be needed if any check() function depends on another module resource. |br|
+This function can be useful to set each module pre-starting state: this may be needed if any check() function depends on some global state (eg: as read by config file). |br|

 After every module_pre_start() function is called, libmodule will start checking which module needs to be registered, eventually registering them. |br|
-For every module, check() function will be called; if and only if that function returns a TRUE value (ie: non-0 return code), the module will be registered. |br|
+For every module, check() function will be called; if and only if that function returns true, the module will be registered. |br|
 An unregistered module is just dead code; none of its functions will ever be called. |br|
 Once a module is registered, it will be initially set to an IDLE state.
-Idle means that the module is not started yet, ie: it must still set a proper fd to be polled. |br|
+Idle means that the module is not started yet, thus it cannot receive any PubSub msg nor any event from fds. |br|

 Right after module's registration, its evaluate() function will be called, trying to start the module right after it was registered. |br|
 Evaluate will be then called at each state machine change, for each idle module. |br|

-As soon as module's evaluate() returns TRUE, the module is started.
+As soon as module's evaluate() returns true, the module is started.
 It means its init() function is finally called and its state is set to RUNNING. |br|
-A single module can poll on multiple fds: just call module_add_fd() multiple times. |br|
+A single module can poll on multiple fds: just call module_register_fd() multiple times. |br|
 When a module reaches RUNNING state, modules_loop()/modules_ctx_loop() functions will finally receive events from its fds. |br|

 Whenever an event triggers on a module's fd, or the module receives a PubSub message from another one, its receive() callback is called. |br|